ozel/DIY_particle_detector/README.md

 <img src="https://github.com/ozel/DIY_particle_detector/raw/master/hardware/V1.2/documentation/Alpha_spectrometer_in_candy_box_open.jpg" height="313"><img src="https://github.com/ozel/DIY_particle_detector/raw/master/hardware/V1.2/documentation/Alpha_spectrometer_in_candy_box_closed.jpg" height="313">

 More photos of finished builds from users around the world can be found in the [picture gallery](https://github.com/ozel/DIY_particle_detector/wiki/Gallery).
-The open hardware design in this repository is relased under the terms of the CERN Open Hardware Licence V1.2.
+The open hardware design in this repository is released under the terms of the CERN Open Hardware Licence V1.2.
 Usage guidelines and legal requirements for users of this license can be found [here](https://ohwr.org/project/cernohl/wikis/Documents/CERN-OHL-version-1.2).
 ### Detector Variants
 The same circuit board is used with two partially different sets of components in two assembly variants.